 What is Pongal Festival?

-Pongal, also known as Uttarayan Punyakalam, is a four-day harvest festival celebrated in the month of Tai (Tamil calendar), mainly in South India.
-Referred to as ‘boiling’ or ‘overflowing,’ it marks the beginning of the spring season and honours the Sun and mother nature.
+Pongal, also known as Uttarayan Punyakalam, is a four-day harvest festival in the month of Tai (Tamil calendar), mainly in South India.
+The festival honours the Sun God Surya, Mother Nature, and farm animals.

-Tamil traditions believe that during the Pongal festival, the journey of the Sun begins its northward ascent.
-Therefore, they celebrate four Pongal days each year, here is a complete list:
+During the Pongal festival, the journey of the Sun begins its northward ascent; hence, people celebrate four Pongal days each year.
+Here is a complete list:

 Pongal Festival 2026Pongal Festival 2026